riedel/bash-powerline/README.md

 * Git branch: display "+" symbol when current branch is changed but uncommited
 * Git branch: display "⇡" symbol and the difference in the number of commits when the current branch is ahead of remote (see screenshot)
 * Git branch: display "⇣" symbol and the difference in the number of commits when the current branch is behind of remote (see screenshot)
-* Platform-dependent prompt symbol for OS X and Linux (see screenshots)
 * Color code for the previously failed command
-* Fast execution (no noticable delay)
+* Even faster execution (no noticable delay)
-* No need for patched fonts
+* No need for patched fonts (if user changes PS_DELIM variable)
+* Current directory shortening to predefined limit
+* Hostname coloring based on root/non-root

 ## Installation